AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootTimestampGeneration/README.md

 **[How To Add `created`, `lastModified` And `lastModifiedBy` In An Entity](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootTimestampGeneration)**

 **Description:** This application is an example of adding in an entity the fields, `created`, `lastModified` and `lastModifiedBy`.
-These fields have only getters and will be automatically generated.
+These fields have only getters and will be automatically generated/populated.

 **Key points:**\
      - define a field named `created` and annotate it with `@CreationTimestamp`\